North Korea fires 2 short-range missiles into the sea as US docks nuclear submarine in South Korea

 “Too much visibility of strategic assets could actually undermine the deterrent effect while too little could raise questions in Seoul about commitment,” Kim said.

-AP writer Mari Yamaguchi and video journalist Haruka Nuga contributed from Tokyo.
+AP writers Mari Yamaguchi and video journalist Haruka Nuga contributed from Tokyo.